-Night Time Wildlife Adventure
+Night-Time Wildlife Adventure

+Experience the thrill of an after-dark adventure and discover how nocturnal creatures make the world their own once the sun goes down.
 As day turns to dusk, you’ll walk through the serene woodlands of Brown Robin nature reserve with our knowledgeable Reserve Officer, taking in the sights and sounds of the season.
 In spring, it’s swathed with bluebells and wild garlic, while autumn brings a peppering of colourful waxcap fungi.
 Look to the horizon for views of Morecambe Bay glittering in the distance.

 Your destination for the evening is an under-canvas hide, carefully positioned on the edge of the woods to overlook a badger sett – the den where they slumber during the day.
 Take a seat on the benches, get cosy with blankets and cushions, then settle in for some wildlife-spotting.